godotengine/godot-docs/tutorials/xr/mr_passthrough.rst

 .. _doc_openxr_passthrough:

-AR / Passthrough
+MR / Passthrough
 ================

-Augmented Reality is supported through various methods depending on the capabilities of the hardware.
+Mixed Reality is supported through various methods depending on the capabilities of the hardware.

 Headsets such as the Magic Leap and glasses such as TiltFive show the rendered result on `see-through displays <https://en.wikipedia.org/wiki/See-through_display>`__ allowing the user